bodik/sner4/README.md

 #### Server: Planner

-Planner is scheduling daemon executing defined pipelines.
-Pipelines defines a queues processing (imports data to storage, requeueing during two-phase scanning) as well as periodic generators (rescanning storage, rediscovery of netranges for IPv4 and IPv6 address space).
+Planner is daemon periodicaly executing defined pipelines.
+Pipelines defines a queues processing (imports data to storage, requeueing during two-phase scanning) as well as periodic generators (rescanning storage, rediscovery of netranges for IPv4 and IPv6 address space) or other generic pipelines (storage cleanup).